Leon-AW/automaticFruitVegetableDetection/README.md

 # Automatic Fruit & Vegetable Detection

-This project provides a real‑time object detection system that identifies fruits and vegetables from your webcam feed.
-It leverages the power of the YOLOv8 model (specifically the YOLOv8s variant) from the [Ultralytics](https://github.com/ultralytics/ultralytics) library combined with [OpenCV](https://opencv.org/) to capture video from your camera, process each frame, and display only produce detections (e.g., apple, banana, orange, broccoli, carrot).
+This project provides a real‑time object detection system that captures video from your webcam, processes each frame using the YOLOv8 model, and displays annotated detections with bounding boxes and labels.
+Although originally designed for fruit and vegetable detection, the current implementation now displays **all detections** provided by the model (trained on the COCO dataset).

 > **Note:**
-> The default YOLOv8 models are trained on the COCO dataset, which only includes a limited set of fruit and vegetable classes.
-To detect a broader range of produce, you might consider fine‑tuning a custom model on a dedicated fruit and vegetable dataset.
+> The YOLOv8 models are trained on the COCO dataset.
+While only a subset of these classes represents fruits and vegetables, the current implementation displays all detections provided by the model.
+For a more focused application, you can modify the script to filter based on class names.

 ---